 "An electronic archive for preprints in the philosophy of science.
 It is offered as a free service to the philosophy of science community.
 The goal of the Archive is to promote communication in the field by the rapid dissemination of new work."
 Also includes papers in the history of science.
 A service of the University of Pittsburgh.

-- Physics Archives
+- Physics Archives at arXiv

 - PILOTS database via National Center for PTSD